Scotland: tour ideas and must sees.

 Take in Glencoe for atmosphere without effort.
 Glen Affric for beauty with optional effort.
-(I mean, you might want to get out of the car but it’s not compulsory!
-The Torridons for drama.
+(I mean, you might want to get out of the car but it’s not compulsory!)
+The Torridons for dramatic mountains and space.
 Anywhere north of Ullapool for sheer atmosphere.
 Lots more beautiful scenery.
 That’s something that we do rather well.
 If the places named here are unmissable, most of the rest of the landscape of the north is pretty good too!

 Skye if time is short.
 Skye if you have plenty of time.
 Orkney if you want to get under the skin of a different kind of island, with a Scandinavian flavour.
 Colonsay if you need to run away and hide for a few days.
 Actually, nearly all of the islands are rewarding.
 (I even like Bute.)
 And Shetland is so extraordinary it doesn’t feel Scottish at all.
 Oh, and Mull, how could I forget Mull?
 Strolling round the curved and colourful Tobermory waterfront, deciding on which seafood restaurant….ah.

 Highland Games were especially invented when (mostly) Lowland folk and exiles realised that the original Highlands with real communities didn’t exist any more but that they themselves still enjoyed dressing up in over-the-top Highland tartan.
 I’d say, yes, go on.
 It’s a lot of fun.
 There are stalls and sometimes crafts as well as the main athletic, musical and dancing competitions.
 Some folk take these very seriously though, which is more than the section in our Scotland culture page does!

 Scotland’s weather can be unpredictable – but it isn’t as bad as you’ve heard.
 (In fact, you should have been here last week.
 Everyone says that.)
 Just pack some sun-cream, a few layers, a light raincoat and good walking shoes.
 You’ll be fine.
 Last year we took a client to Mull at the end of October and the colours were breathtaking – especially the rainbows.

 If you have your heart set on seeing Loch Ness, then of course.
 As for the beast: just think of it as Santa Claus with humps.
 Something you’d want to believe in.
 The link above tells you how to make your own monster pictures.

 Yes, you can go all over Scotland from this page.
-Navigation options left or right above, or at the foot of this page.
+There are lots of pages to read – see navigation options above.
 Go on, dive in….you don’t know where you might end up!
 (And thanks for reading this far!)